For Such Interesting articles

 getting the best results.

-There are numerous eCommerce UX design ideas that are currently regarded as best practices in the industry.
+There are numerous eCommerce UX design principles and ideas that are currently regarded as best practices in the industry.
 According to Hick’s Law, the more options a user has, the longer it will take them to perform a task.
 With this concept in mind, it’s a good idea to ensure that your homepage or landing page provides the bare minimum of options.

 Don’t overwhelm your users with too much data.
 Pop-ups, forms, and a